Vincent A. Citro, Partner

 Evaluated and supervised attorneys and professional support staff

-In addition, Citro was appointed as a Special Assistant U.S. Attorney for
+In addition, Mr. Citro was appointed as a Special Assistant U.S. Attorney

-the USAO's national security program.
-As the USAO's first National Security
+supervised the USAO's national security program.
+As the USAO's first National

 Section and Counter-Espionage and Export Control Section.
 He also held

 a top secret security clearance.
-Citro last held the position of Senior
+Mr. Citro last held the position of Senior